Learning and Development Workshops For Health Care

 Click here to download the When Clinical Intelligence Meets Emotional Intelligence PDF.

-How do your 8 Emotional Intelligence Behaviours stack up when you’re under Pressure?
+How do YOUR 8 Emotional Intelligence Behaviours Stack Up under Pressure?

 What IF … Disney ran your Hospital or Care Home?